tikv/rfcs/text/0110-periodic-full-compaction.md

 * Add a mechanism to monitor which full compactions are in progress.
 * Manually pausing: allow all or some manual compaction tasks to be paused for a specified amount of time.
-* Manually stopping: allo setting a flag for an individual full compaction task would that terminate the task as soon as possible instead of starting the next increment.
+* Manually stopping: allow setting a flag for an individual full compaction task would that terminate the task as soon as possible instead of starting the next increment.

 ### Manual invocation